Jonathan Roberts Obituary (2020) - Big Rapids News

 He was a dedicated employee of Reed City Glass and will be remembered for his wonderful sense of humor and dedication to serving and loving his family.
 We will forever cherish the memories of the laughter, hugs and beautiful stained glass projects he leaves behind.

-He is survived by his husband Daniel Morneau; his mother, Lisa Grein; his father, John (Michelle) Roberts Jr.; grandmother, Bea Church; sisters, Amanda (Josh) Fraley, Jessica (Matt Smith) Spalo, Stephanie (David) Gerathy, Carla (Kris) Marty, Amber (Jason) Theunick, Mya Janda and Maddy Janda; and his brother, Bill (Diana) Grein Jr.
+He is survived by his husband, Daniel Morneau; his mother, Lisa (Bill Sr.) Grein; his father, John (Michelle) Roberts Jr.; grandmother, Bea Church; sisters, Amanda (Josh) Fraley, Jessica (Matt Smith) Spalo, Stephanie (David) Gerathy, Carla (Kris) Martz, Amber (Jason) Theunick, Mya Janda and Maddy Janda; and his brother, Bill (Diana) Grein Jr.

 A funeral service will be at 1 p.m.
 Friday, Nov.
-6, 2020, at the Woodland Cemetery in Reed City with Rev. Chris DeMott officiating.
-Visitation with the family will begin at 11:30 a.m. at the graveside.
+6, 2020, at the Woodland Cemetery in Reed City, with Rev. Chris DeMott officiating.
+Visitation with the family will begin at 11 a.m. at the graveside.